Ace68/WeAreDevelopers-2023/Talk/Talk.md

 # Introduction
 Thank you for attending to this workshop about Evolutionary Architectures using .NET to build a solution, and MS Azure to deploy it.
 Today we are going to investigate the difficulties that every developers, or architects, has at the beginning of any project.
-Usually someone ask to us to build a solution to solve some business problem, and the first thought in our heads is about the architecture.
+Usually someone comes to us to with a request to solve some business problem, and the first thought in our heads is about the architecture.
 We have a lot of possibilities, monolithic, microservices, serverless, SOA, EDA, etc.
 The first problem that we encounter is that at the moment of taking this decision we have the lowest level of knowledge about the domain on which we are going to work.
 In this situation it's easy to make things complicated, but it's complicated to make them simple (Gall's law).
 We will come back on Gall's law later in this workshop.

 # What is Evolutionary Architecture?
-A metaphor attempts to describe similarities between two unrelated thins in order to clarify their essentials elements.
+A metaphor attempts to describe similarities between two unrelated things in order to clarify their essentials elements.
 A good example of this is with software architecture.
 We commonly attempt to describe software architecture by comparing it to the structure of a building.
 The old view is that in both cases are things that, once in place, are very hard to change later.
 And that's exactly where the building metaphor breaks down.
 Today, the building metaphor for software architecture is no longer a valid one.